Quindrew/hello-world/README.md

 ~~~~

-I'm into Java and Python, Java is my favorite though.
+I'm into two coding languages Java and Python, Java is my favorite though.
 (Sorry Python)
+I used to study Java on https://www.khanacademy.com/.

 ~~~~